Emperor Shizong of Liao: Reign

 Emperor Shizong was known both for his generosity as well as for his martial prowess.
 This generosity was not extended to either his grandmother or his uncle (Yelü Lihu) both of whom were sent far from the capital by Emperor Shizong.
 Both died soon afterward, Yelü Lihu in rebellion and Empress Dowager Yingtian of old age.

 Emperor Shizong took to the field in 951 in a successful effort to resist Chinese advances from the south.
-However, later that year, a mere four years after his ascension as emperor, he was killed by a rebellious nephew who was part of an effort within the imperial clan to usurp the throne.
+However, a mere four years after his ascension as emperor, he was killed by a rebellious nephew who was part of an effort within the imperial clan to usurp the throne.

 During his reign, Emperor Shizong adopted several reforms that propelled the Liao dynasty into a feudal society and consolidated power into a central government.
 However, Emperor Shizong was also a drunkard and liked to hunt.
 On a night in September 951, Emperor Taizong's cousin Yelü Chage (耶律察割) mutinied and killed Emperor Shizong and Empress Zhen in a coup, at the age of 33 years old and had reigned for only three years.